-The most valuable skills and qualities for entrepreneurs are not what you’d expect.
+The most valuable skills and qualities for entrepreneurs are not what you’d expect them to be.

-They are also not what popular Google searches will lead you to believe.
+They are not what the latest tik tok account would lead you to believe.

-There is a very specific list of 11 skills for entrepreneurs which keep overheads low and profits high.
+There is a very specific list of 11 skills for entrepreneurs that will keep your overheads low and your profits high.

-10 of the most valuable hard business skills for business owners are shown in this image…
+10 of the most valuable business skills for business owners are shown in this image…

 And if you click it, you can watch a 2-minute video explaining each one.

-But more importantly than any of them, there’s…
+But more importantly than any of those, there’s…

 An Elusive and Intangible Skill for Entrepreneurs